 This is part of our Curriculum Solution.
 You will not have this option if you are a free user.

-Once you have added standards or expectations to your curriculum map, you may then want to view overall progress of the standards for your map.
+Once you have added standards to your curriculum map, you may then want to view overall progress of the standards for your map.
 This article is a quick overview on how to track your standards coverage.

 Note: If you haven't yet added a standard set to your curriculum map, click here for more information.

 After you have selected to edit a map of your choice from the main menu, click on the Standards tab.

 This will bring you to the Standards page.
 From here you will be able to see a breakdown of all the standard sets you have added to the units on this map, and for each of those standards sets, how many of those standards you have assigned and to what units and fields you have assigned them to.
 This is helpful when you are creating your map to ensure you are addressing all the intended standards for this subject.